Skip to content

 The Unified Development Ordinance provides for special use permits (Sec.
 27-214), which allow certain uses in a zoning district subject to review and specific conditions rather than being permitted outright.
 Rezonings, amendments, and other land-use applications are reviewed by the City Planning Commission before action by the Unified Government, following the procedures in the Planning and Development Code.

-Know how comp plan amendment requests get decided in Wyandotte County, KS
+Know how comprehensive plan requests get decided in Wyandotte County, KS

 7-day free trial, cancel anytime.